NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 is::

   <output dir>/cameras.nvm

+If the option ``--save_nvm_no_shift`` is specified, the file
+  <output dir>/cameras_noshift.nvm

+will be saved, in the same format as above, but without interest points being shifted relative to the optical center for the corresponding image.

 In addition, a plain text file having just the list of images and world-to-camera poses will always be written, with the name::